bobbercheng/mcp-deep-research/guide.md

    - Combine my initial query with my answers to create a comprehensive research context

 2. Iterative Research (For each depth level)
+   - Utilize sequential thinking or other thinking methodologies to plan research
    - Generate {breadth} unique search queries based on current context and goals
    - For each query, provide a specific research goal and explain how findings will advance understanding
    - Simulate search results for each query (include titles, snippets, and URLs)
    - Extract 3-5 key learnings from each set of search results (be detailed, include specific entities, metrics, numbers, and dates)
    - Generate 2-3 follow-up questions for each query based on findings
-   - Utilize sequential thinking or other thinking methodologies

 3. Knowledge Compilation
    - After each depth level, compile all learnings into a structured knowledge base